 Commissioned by a wealthy merchant named Tigran Honents in 1215, the church was built in a rectangular shape with a tall central dome in the center.
 Around the exterior, you can see intricate carvings of animals along with writing in the Armenian script.

 Inside, the Church of St. Gregory contains Ani’s best-preserved frescoes.
 The colorful scenes depict various events from the life of Jesus and also from that of St. Gregory himself.

 Another highlight of the church is the clear view it offers of the Arpaçay River (or Akhuryan) river.
 While the gorge can be seen from all over Ani, this point is the closest you can legally get to the Armenian side.

 Cathedral of Ani

 Walking uphill and back on the main path, you’ll soon see the Cathedral of Ani in the distance.
 The largest intact structure at Ani, it’s also one of the oldest, having been built in the 10th century.

 Commissioned by King Smbat II, it was designed by a famous Armenian architect named Trdat.
-Aside from this cathedral, he also famously rebuilt the dome of Constantinople’s Hagia Sofa after it was destroyed in an earthquake.
+Aside from this cathedral, he also famously rebuilt the dome of Constantinople’s Hagia Sophia after it was destroyed in an earthquake.